-Students who plan to include studying abroad for one or more semesters need to contact the Assistant Principal of Curriculum Design and Instruction, Liane Rae, the year prior to their anticipated leave.
+Students who plan to include studying abroad for one or more semesters need to contact the Assistant Principal of Curriculum Design and Instruction, the year prior to their anticipated leave.
 The impact on credits and classes required for graduation are an important consideration in looking at the course of study abroad, as well as forecasting needs for the year in which the student returns to St. Mary's Academy.
-Freshmen and seniors may not participate in study abroad programs.
+Students may not participate in study abroad programs during freshmen and senior years.